igor-makarov/xcake/README.md

 :thought_balloon: | Never remember any difficult commands, just `xcake`
 :page_with_curl: | Store **everything** but the project in git.
 Never again manually fix any corruptions or merge issues with the project.
 :rocket: | Saves you **hours** when working with xcode projects
-:anchor: | Confidence that project file is exactly the same during Continuous Delivery
+:anchor: | Confidence that the project file is exactly the same during Continuous Delivery
 :computer: | Support for both iOS and Mac OS apps

 ## Installation